Skip to content ↓

 Federal grants

 You’ll automatically be considered for federal grant programs when you apply for financial aid each year.
-If you’re eligible, we’ll include the grants in your financial aid award.
+If you’re eligible, we’ll include the grants in your financial aid offer.
 MIT administers several federal grant programs:

 State grants